-*If you live in your car and cannot afford the impound fees, you may want to tell the judge at your impound hearing this.
+*If the car you live in was towed, and you cannot afford the impound fees, you may want to tell the judge at your impound hearing this.
 Talk to a lawyer.
-Read They Towed My Car for more general info.
+Read They Towed My Car to learn more.

 A few cities and counties may have “safe lot” programs.
 These let vehicle residents park safely in certain areas.
 You do not have to worry about being towed.
 There are not many of these programs.
 They vary by city.
 Call 211 to ask about these in your area.

 Seattle has a Scofflaw Mitigation Project.
 It is run by the Interfaith Task Force on Homelessness.
 They work to try to help vehicle residents who face booting and impoundment because of four or more unpaid tickets.
-Read www.itfhomeless.org for more info.
+Read Interfaith Task Force on Homelessness to learn more.
 Call 211 or this organization directly for up-to-date info.
 The services they offer may change.